waku-org/specs/standards/application/chat-framework.md

 ### Delivery service

-The service or method that distributes payloads to clients is called abstractly called a `Delivery Service` or `DS`.
+A Delivery Service (DS) is the service or method that distributes payloads to clients.
+A DS accepts payloads with a delivery_address and delivers them to all subscribers of that delivery_address.
+Protocols use delivery_addresses to establish delivery contracts between senders and recipients.
+The mapping of delivery_addresses to DS-level concepts is implementation-specific.

+#### Requirements

-- a DS MUST have a method for clients to subscribe to messages.
+- -A DS MUST provide a method for clients to subscribe to messages from a delivery_address
+- Payloads sent to a delivery_address are delivered by a DS to all subscribers of that delivery_address
-- a DS MAY NOT guarantee delivery of messages.
+- A DS MAY NOT guarantee message delivery
-- a DS MAY NOT guarantee order of messages.
+- A DS MAY NOT guarantee message ordering

-How protocols are mapped to DS level concepts is to be defined by implementors.

 ### Framing Strategy